Dylanuripark/CS-32-FP/README.md

 ## Description of file
 `socket32.py`, `check32.py`: Scripts used in Problem Set 2 for CS32 to put a simpler interface on the `socket` library and used to create a client-server relationship in the game Wordle Unlimited.

-`main.py`: Script that serves as the server for the Wordle Unlimited game to generate a random word
+`server.py`: Script that serves as the server for the Wordle Unlimited game that runs all three functions explained below, generates a random word, and ends the game.

-`client.py`: Script that serves as the client for the Wordle Unlimited game so that the player can input word guesses
+`client.py`: Script that serves as the client for the Wordle Unlimited game so that the player can input word guesses and specify the length of the word in the game they want to play.
+Disconnects when game is over.

 `words.txt`: txt file containing the word list imported from website linked in the online resources section

-`file1.txt`: txt file containing only a few words to use as a tester
+`output.txt`: txt file created from `test2.py` to essentially test the `create_word_list(number)` function

+`test1.py`: Script that is used exclusively as a tester function to test `wordle(choice, guess, guesses_past)`

+`test2.py`: Script that is used exclusively as a tester function to test `create_word_list(number)`and outputs result into `output.txt`

-`dylan.py`: Script that is used exclusively as a tester function
+`test3.py`: Script that is used exclusively as a tester function to test the functionality of `track_letters(choice, guess, past)`

 ## Functions